Expert articles Lean Management Shop Floor Management

 Core Components of Shop Floor Management

 Sustainable problem-solving is a long-term element of Shop Floor Management.
 Encouraging methods suitable for all employee levels is essential to involve everyone in identifying and resolving issues.
-This approach helps to ensure that problems are not just solved but also prevented from recurring.
+This approach helps to ensure that problems are not just solved but also prevented from recurring in the future.

 Within Shop Floor Management, performance management oversees and measures an organization’s strategy to achieve desired outcomes.
-It supports proactive management daily.
 For example, in the manufacturing sector, performance management involves monitoring key indicators to validate the efficiency and quality of production processes.
 Moreover, most manufacturing companies track performance regarding safety, supply, quality, maintenance, delivery, cost, and employees.

 SFM encourages a culture of continuous improvement where workers and managers are empowered to suggest and implement small, incremental changes to improve efficiency, reduce waste, and enhance quality daily.